benjaminaaron/OntoEngine/README.md

 # DIY Knowledge Graph
+_I'll update this Readme soon.
+Some new ideas have come up since making the video a year ago..._

 An idea conglomerate for continuous ontologization: an ontology design assistant working with you towards continuous expansion and consolidation.

 ### 📺 Video presentation of the project